Saturday, June 8, 2024

 - In the lead interview with Sen. John Fetterman, Maher said, "You've been very out front on legalizing weed."
 "Oh yeah, of course," Fetterman replied, adding, "I've heard that, you too."
 Laughter and applause ensued.

-- On the panel, discussing the overdiagnosing and drugging of adolescents for SAD and depression with author Abigail Shrier, Maher said he was also shy and “bummed out” as an adolescent, which wouldn’t have been helped by drugs.
-Then he added, "I discovered pot when I was 19 and that drug helped, organically.”
+- On the panel, discussing the overdiagnosing and drugging of adolescents for SAD and depression with author Abigail Shrier, Maher said he was also shy and “bummed out” as an adolescent, which wouldn’t have been helped by prescription drugs.
+"I discovered pot when I was 19 and that drug helped, organically,” he said.
 (Panelist Matt Welch of Reason Magazine responded something about motivation, which was lost in crosstalk.
 Obviously Maher doesn’t have a motivation problem.)

 - In the “New Rules” segment under the tag line “Think Splifferent” he put up a New York Post headline about the new study saying MJ use has surpassed alcohol for the first time (actually, it’s only daily or near-daily use).
 He then asked, “If alcohol use is declining, why is it still not safe to work at a waffle house?” and showed footage of a recent violent brawl there.
 He added, “Not to always be the marijuana advocate, but do you know what the stoners are doing while the fight is going on?
 Eating their waffles!”